FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 1. Authority's system sends an account balance and transaction information query to the [query interface](https://github.com/FinnishCustoms-SuomenTulli/account-register-aggregating-application/blob/main/index_en.md#4-2) of the aggregating application.
 Content of the query message is described in chapter [Query message](#luku6).
 2. The aggregating application forwards the account balance and transaction information query to the party it is directed to either via the data retrieval system interface or via secure email to a party using the account register.
-3. The data provider responds to the account balance and transaction information query during the next banking day at the latest.
-If the query was directed to a data provider that is using a data retrieval system, the party responds by sending a response message to the aggregating application interface.
-If the query was directed to a data provider that is using the account register, they deliver the response message via data disclosure system.
+3. The data supplier responds to the account balance and transaction information query during the next banking day at the latest.
+If the query was directed to a data supplier that is using a data retrieval system, the party responds by sending a response message to the aggregating application interface.
+If the query was directed to a data supplier that is using the account register, they deliver the response message via data disclosure system.
 4. The data disclosure system forwards the message to the aggregating application.
 5. The authority retrieves the response to their account balance and transaction information query using the aggregating application's [status](https://github.com/FinnishCustoms-SuomenTulli/account-register-aggregating-application/blob/main/index_en.md#4-3) and [result APIs](https://github.com/FinnishCustoms-SuomenTulli/account-register-aggregating-application/blob/main/index_en.md#4-4).